Quantum clocks are more precise than classical ones: Classical clocks

-In particular, for reset clocks of dimension $d$, which upper bound the accuracies of the ticks of arbitrary $d$-dimensional clocks (see Theorem \ref{theorem:resetclockaccuracy}), the accuracy of every single tick w.r.t. the previous one is upper bound by
+In particular, for reset clocks of dimension $d$, which upper bound the precisions of the ticks of arbitrary $d$-dimensional clocks (see Theorem \ref{theorem:resetclockaccuracy}), the precision of every single tick w.r.t. the previous one is upper bound by

 which, as discussed in Sec. \ref{sec:justifyR}, is a quantifier for the number of ticks outputted before the clock is expected to fail.

 \end{theorem}